dereuromark/cakephp-upgrade/README.md

 The original one lacks a lot of things that could be done automatically.
 Changes have been reported as ticket, but so far it has not yet made it into the official version.

+Note: Some of the following "installation" steps are only necessary upgrading from 1.x (like folder renaming).
+Do not think of them as a perfectly adjusted worklist (also don't mind the order).
+Every app, every setup is different.
+It is more a small guide to get the basics straight.

 ## Installation

 a) Make sure you got the lastest stable 2.x version of the CakePHP core.
-Usually you just copy the `/lib` folder of the current Cake master branch into a folder next to your `/app` dir as `/lib`.
+Usually you just copy the `/lib` folder of the current Cake master branch into a `/lib` folder next to your `/app` dir.

 b) Copy this plugin into your `/app/Plugin` folder as `/app/Plugin/Upgrade`.